-In order for UT to reach its sustainability goals, we must take responsibility for how our energy is generated and how we utilize it.
+In order for University of Tennessee, Knoxville to reach its sustainability goals, we must take responsibility for how our energy is generated and how we utilize it.

 Energy Conservation Policy